rishiraj/firerequests/README.md

 - `--filename` (optional): The name to save the downloaded file.
 Defaults to filename from URL.
 - `--max_files` (optional): The number of concurrent file chunks.
 Defaults to 10.
 - `--chunk_size` (optional): The size of each chunk in bytes.
 Defaults to `2 * 1024 * 1024` (2 MB).
+- `--headers` (optional): A dictionary of headers to include in the download request.
+- `--show_progress` (optional): Whether to show a progress bar.
+Defaults to True for single file downloads, and False for multiple files.

 ## Real-World Speed Test 🏎️